PowerShell/PowerShell-RFC/2-Draft-Accepted/RFCxxxx-PowerShellGet-3.0.md

 version, the first one registered is used and will be prompted to install.

 `-TrustRepository` can be used to suppress being prompted for untrusted sources.
-`-IgnoreDifferentPublisher` can be used to suppress being prompted if the publisher of the module is different from the currently installed version.
+`-SkipPublisherCheck` can be used to suppress being prompted if the publisher of the module is different from the currently installed version.
 `-Reinstall` can be used to re-install a module.

-A `-DestinationPath` parameter allows specifying the target directory instead of the default one.
-This will be in a different parameter set than `-Scope`.

 A `-Type` parameter will accept an array of types to allow filtering.

 A `-Version` parameter will accept a string of a [Nuget version range syntax](https://docs.microsoft.com/en-us/nuget/reference/package-versioning#version-ranges-and-wildcards).

-A `-Tags` parameter will accept a string array and will filter based on PSResource tags.

 A `-Proxy` parameter will accept a uri.